buildwithgrove/docs/docs/service-apis/giwa-sepolia-testnet-api.md

 1. **Sign up** for a Grove account at [portal.grove.city](https://portal.grove.city)
 2. **Create** a new application and get your API key
-3. **Configure** your endpoints with Giwa Sepolia Testnet
+3. **Configure** your endpoints with GIWA Sepolia Testnet
 4. **Start building** with our comprehensive documentation

 ## Testing & Development

-Giwa Sepolia Testnet is perfect for:
+GIWA Sepolia Testnet is perfect for:
 - 🧪 **Smart Contract Testing** - Deploy and test contracts safely
 - 🔄 **Transaction Testing** - Test wallet integrations and transactions
 - 🌐 **dApp Development** - Build and iterate on decentralized applications